Upgrading and University Preparationufv.ca/upgrading

 • IELTS Academic 6

-Note 2: If you do not meet the entrance requirements, under certain conditions, you may apply for special admission.
+Note 2: If students do not meet the entrance requirements, under certain conditions, they may apply for special admission.

-Note 3: Please consult UFV International if you are not a Canadian citizen or permanent resident.
+Note 3: Students should consult UFV International if they are not a Canadian citizen or permanent resident.

 Note 4: Students who have not graduated and have successfully completed ENGL 081 or equivalent (see Note 1, above) should apply to the ABEUP program.

-Note 1: If you do not meet the entrance requirements, under certain conditions, you may apply for special admission.
+Note 1: If students do not meet the entrance requirements, under certain conditions, they may apply for special admission.

-Note 2: Please consult UFV International if you are not a Canadian citizen or permanent resident.
+Note 2: Students shoud consult UFV International if they are not a Canadian citizen or permanent resident.

 Applications are accepted on a continuous basis throughout the year.
 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.